wnka/nwstg/source/ft/index.md

 ![Current best high score](http://farm8.staticflickr.com/7285/8718533929_0d71bda41a_o_d.jpg)

-If you break this score, you should let us know!
+If you break this score, take a picture and let us know!

 High level play
 ---------------